-With Congress prioritizing NIH reformation to better serve the needs of Americans, the Alliance for Longevity Initiatives (A4LI) proposes the establishment of the National Institute for Longevity and Aging Research (NILAR).
+With Republican Energy and Commerce Leadership prioritizing NIH reformation to better serve the needs of Americans, the Alliance for Longevity Initiatives (A4LI) proposes the establishment of the National Institute for Longevity and Aging Research (NILAR).
 NILAR's mission will focus on developing therapies that address multiple age-related diseases simultaneously, while enforcing accountability, encouraging innovation, and promoting collaboration among institutes.
-This approach aligns with Congress' goals of enhancing the transparency, efficiency, and responsiveness of the NIH.